 Is the service safe?
+Good •

-Good • The service was safe.
+The service was safe.

+Details are in our safe findings below.

 Is the service effective?
+Good 🔍

 The service was effective.

+Details are in our effective findings below.

-Good • Is the service caring?
+Is the service caring?
+Good 🔍

 The service was caring.

+Details are in our caring findings below.

-Good • Is the service responsive?
+Is the service responsive?
+Good 🔍

 The service was responsive.

+Details are in our responsive findings below.

-Good • Is the service well-led?
-The service was well-led.
-Good •
+Is the service well-led?
+Good 🔍

+The service was well-led

+Details are in our well-led section below.